By Holden Walter-Warner

-Battle of the Sexes received a limited release on Friday, September 22, 2017, and a widespread release the following week.
-The film, starring Emma Stone and Steve Carell, loosely depicts the famous tennis match pitting Billie Jean King against Bobby Riggs in 1973, an event that still resonates today.
+Battle of the Sexes, starring Emma Stone and Steve Carell, loosely depicts the famous tennis match pitting Billie Jean King against Bobby Riggs in 1973, an event that still resonates today.

 Images from the famous tennis match tell us why that's the case.

 Bobby Riggs was seen as chauvinistic, at best.
 He challenged Billie Jean King - 26 years his junior - to a winner-take-all match to be played at the Houston Astrodome on September 20, 1973.
 To ensure a fair fight, a prize of $100,000 was placed on the table.
 The match was set to air on ABC for the enjoyment of a national television audience.

 Both competitors expected victory to come their way.

 For a national television audience, there had to be a spectacle.
 Pomp and circumstance defined the circus-type atmosphere before the match; King entered the court like she was the queen of Egypt, while scantily-clad models surrounded Riggs during his own entrance.
 There was even a presentation of gifts, with Riggs giving King a Sugar Daddy lollipop and King giving Riggs a piglet.

 Riggs even wore a Sugar Daddy jacket at the start of the match.

 At first, things went as expected.
 Riggs broke King in the fifth game of the set to go up 3-2.
 He made it a point to show that he wasn't trying his hardest, trying to draw laughs from the crowd of more than 30,000.
 But King fought back and eventually broke back as well, taking the first set 6-4.